 It’s no secret that Pinterest is the go-to place for free business marketing.
 After all, what better way to promote your company, business, blog or eBook than with people telling all of their friends how great your product is?
 Each time someone re-pins your picture on Pinterest, all of their followers will see your image linked to your website.
 This means that the more re-pins you get, the more potential you have for sales and product growth.
 Unfortunately, sometimes getting people to re-pin your picture can be a challenge.
 There are a few ways you can get your picture re-pinned on Pinterest whether or not you have a huge following.

-If you choose to take your own picture for Pinterest, make sure you take a professional looking photograph with a digital camera.
+If you choose to take your own picture for Pinterest, make sure you take a professional looking photograph with a body camera.
 If you aren’t sure how to take a good, high-quality photograph, it’s perfectly acceptable to hire a photographer.
 Avoid the temptation to use your cell phone to take a picture.
 While phone pictures are okay for Facebook and personal blog posts, they are no substitution for a high-resolution professional photograph.
 Take the picture in good lighting and make any edits necessary before you post it.
 Also consider adding a watermark to your image or the name of your website in the corner.